 - What are the free talk sessions?

-- The participants are divided into several groups and talk freely in Japanese.
-The topics will vary.
-Some topics are prepared to make it easier to talk with them.
-So please use them.
+- Basically are divided into several groups and talk freely in Japanese.
+The topics vary.
+Some topics are prepared to make it easier to talk to each other, So please use them.

 I do not speak a foreign language.

-On the contrary, to improve your Japanese, please speak Japanese.
+On the contrary, to improve your Japanese, please speak only in Japanese.